abcde23234/mtkclient/README.md

 Once the mtk script is running, boot into brom mode by powering off device, press and hold either vol up + power or vol down + power and connect the phone.
 Once detected by the tool, release the buttons.
 ## Credits
 - kamakiri [xyzz]
 - linecode exploit [chimera]
 - Chaosmaster
-- Geert-Jan Kreileman (GUI, design & fixes)
+- Geert-1月Kreileman (GUI, design & fixes)
 - All contributors

 ## Installation